 After completion of the course, students will receive grades on a scale related to the intended learning outcomes of the course.
-Passing grades are A, B, C, D and E. Failing grades are Fx and F. A grade Fx can be completed for a grade E.
+Passing grades are A, B, C, D and E. Failing grade is F.

 A course comprises 0-100 course points.
-Receiving a final passing grade requires $\geq$ 50 course points.
-The scale for the final grade is tied to fixed score intervals: A: 90-100; B: 80-89; C: 70-79; D: 60-69; E: 50-59; Fx: 45-49; F: 45.
+Receiving a final passing grade requires at least 50 course points as well as at least 35 point on the final exam (assessment task 1).
+The scale for the final grade is tied to fixed score intervals: A: 90-100; B: 80-89; C: 70-79; D: 60-69; E: 50-59; F: less than 50.
 The grades correspond to the total score points a student obtains (over a total of 100) for all the weighted assessment tasks combined as part of the continuous assessment for the course.

-All assessment tasks are assessed on a 100-point scale.
 Each assessment task is awarded 0-100 points.
 The score for a single assessment task is the number of points multiplied by its percentage weight, and the combined total of score points for all weighted assessment tasks for the course are added up to a final score between 0 and 100 which then translates into a corresponding final course grade between A and F.